Filipino and eco-friendly brands

 5. Lakat – pineapple fibers made into sneakers

-Filipino and eco-friendly brands Lakat high cut sneakers
+eco-friendly products in the Philippines Lakat high cut sneakers

 Lakat sneakers in high-cut verdigris green.